About me …

 I was born near Karlsruhe in Germany in September 1966.

-I studied Business Administration and specialized in trade marketing.
+I studied Business Administration (have an MBA) and specialized in trade marketing.
 One of my marketing concepts was awarded in the Federal Chancellery at Berlin in 2001: Among more than 2,000 competitors, my concept was one of the top 5 – I’m very proud of that.
 If you’re interested in more detail, feel free to ask.

 As a spokesperson, I was active as a marketing and PR consultant for a company that manufactures aids for blind and visually impaired people, and for the reestablishment of a trade fair for them.
 If you’re interested in more details, I’m again happy to share upon request.